Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/README.md

 builder.AddTokenValidation(options);
 ```

-You can duplicate and use the same sealed secret, from auth.

 For more further configuration, see [configuring token validation](#configuring-token-validation).

 2. Done - you can move on to [reading token values](#reading-token-values) or [restricting access](#restricting-access)